tanchongmin/taskgen/README.md

 - Shared Variables for multi-modality support
 - Retrieval Augmented Generation (RAG) over Function space
 - Memory to provide additional task-based prompts for task
-- Additional Context for configuring your own prompts + add persistent variables
+- Global Context for configuring your own prompts + add persistent variables

 I am quite sure that this is the best open-source agentic framework for task-based execution out there!
 Existing frameworks like AutoGen rely too much on conversational text which is lengthy and not targeted.